AndreyKoudr/Octree/README.md

 This octree contruction
 =======================

 No neighbour information in memory at all - all generated on the fly.
 Cells are fully defined by their integer coordinates of their centres.
-List of cells is a map of three integer coordinates into cell class.
+List of cells is a map of three integer coordinates into an instance of cell class.
 If you wish to refine a cell, you generate integer coordinates of its neighbours and add them to the map.
 That's all.<br /><br />
 This makes the code very simple, reliable and saves memory.
 Downside : yes, it must be slower but not very much.

 More detail